ramuit44/NodeJSDynamoDBMSQBroker/README.md

 # NodeJS Dynamo DB MSQ Broker #

-CCITS Integration layer following a Decoupled Invocation pattern with AWS Lambda and serverless
+Following a Decoupled Invocation pattern with AWS Lambda and serverless

 ### What is this repository for? ###